WASdev/ci.docker.websphere-traditional/samples/hello-world/openshift/README.md

-## Example setup for using OpenShift Pipelines to build and deploy the hello-world sample
+## Using OpenShift Pipelines to build and deploy the hello-world sample

 ### Create a sandbox
 mkdir demo